andrewacashner/hearingfaithms/chapters/chapter-3.md

 por puntos de llanto* (I heard the father's voice singing in weeping tones)---and on "I heard" (m.
 77), all the voices cadence and then rest, as though to stop and listen.
-To create the effect of the interjection *¡O, qué canto!*, Padilla has the second chorus enter on the last minim of the measure (m.
-83), before the first chorus has finished their phrase.
-We might speculate that the emphatic *O* in the succeeding passage may be intended to contrast with the *signo A (la, mi, re)*, marking Christ as *alpha* and *omega*.
+Speculatively, the emphatic *O* in the interjection *¡O, qué canto!* might be intended to contrast with the *signo A (la, mi, re)*, marking Christ as *alpha* and *omega*.

 In the final couplet of the estribillo (*Todo en el hombre es subir/ y todo en Dios es bajar*, mm.
-100--126), as the full chorus evokes the theological concept of God's descent and humankind's ascent through the Incarnation, Padilla creates a matching musical concept of contrasting ascending and descending gestures with opposed rhythmic profiles.
+100--126), the full chorus evokes the theological concept of God's descent and humankind's ascent through the Incarnation.
+Padilla matches the theological concept with the musical technique of contrasting ascending and descending gestures with opposed rhythmic profiles.
-In the first gesture, for Man ascending, the voices ascend stepwise in minims, in a lilting ternary dotted rhythm. this is first heard in Altus I and Tenor I, mm.
+In the first of these gestures, for Man ascending, the voices ascend stepwise in minims, in a lilting dotted rhythm with a strong ternary feel.
+This is first heard in Altus I and Tenor I, mm.
 98--100, with the ascent highlighted by having the Tenor move through F sharp.
-In rhetorical terms this is *anabasis*.
-In the second gesture, for God descending, all the voices move downwards---*catabasis*---in emphatic duple rhythm with blackened semibreves, including passing through added E flats (Chorus I, mm.
-100--104).
+In the second gesture, for God descending, all the voices move downwards in emphatic duple rhythm with blackened semibreves.
-The Tenor I has the highest number of blackened notes, singing a sequence of descending fourths (mm.
+The Tenor I has the highest number of blackened notes, singing a sequence of descending intervals of decreasing size: first fourths (mm.
 100--103), then thirds (mm.
 108--112), and finally seconds (mm.
 118--122) (figure `ref:fig:Padilla-Voces-TI-bajar`).
+Just as the ascent pushed up into sharps, so the descent sinks down into added E flats (Chorus I, mm.
+100--104).
+[^anabasis]

+[^anabasis]:
+The appropriate rhetorical terms for these gestures would be *anabasis* (ascent) and *catabasis* (descent).
+XXX cf Chafe

 (insert figure `ref:fig:Padilla-Voces-TI-bajar`)
 `label:fig:Padilla-Voces-TI-bajar`

-When Padilla juxtaposes these ideas in the full polychoral texture, listeners can hear the fusion of both rising and falling melodic lines, and two different rhythmic systems---the duple-compound *sesquialtera* rhythm of "Man ascending" and the triple-simple rhythm of "God descending" (music example `ref:music:Padilla-Voces-subir_bajar`).
+When Padilla juxtaposes these ideas in the full polychoral texture, listeners can hear the fusion of both rising and falling melodic lines, and two different rhythmic systems (music example `ref:music:Padilla-Voces-subir_bajar`).
+There is a clearly audible contrast between the rhythm of "Man ascending" (moving in a duple-compound feel resulting from *sesquialtera*) and that of "God descending" (triple-simple feel).
 In the final cadence, the Altus I combines the two gestures at once by singing the words "everything in God is to descend" to the music associated with "Man ascending" (mm.
 124--126).
-The passage embodies the central theology of the Incarnation: through God's descent to become Man in Christ, Man may ascend to share in God's nature.
+The passage musically embodies the central theology of the Incarnation: through God's descent to become Man in Christ, Man may ascend to share in God's nature.

 (insert music example `ref:music:Padilla-Voces-subir_bajar`) `label:music:Padilla-Voces-subir_bajar`

+Padilla's literal approach to text depiction continues in the two coplas.
 Each of the two poetic coplas centers on a concept from music theory: the first plays with the notion of *peregrino tono* ("wandering song," or the plainchant *tonus peregrinus*); the second, on the contrasting rhythmic values of *la